Production function estimation using subjective expectations data: Introduction

 The remainder of the paper is as follows.
-In section \ref{sect:methodology} we show how expectations data identify production function parameters, describe our proposed estimation methodology and compare it to other standard methods.
+In Section \ref{sect:methodology} we show how expectations data identify production function parameters, describe our proposed estimation methodology and compare it to other standard methods.
 Section \ref{sect:montecarlo} outlines the Monte Carlo setup we use to compare alternative estimators and discusses the results across various data generating processes.
-Section \ref{sect:data} describes the data we use in our empirical application, the results of which are described in section \ref{sect:results}.
+Section \ref{sect:data} describes the data we use in our empirical application, the results of which are described in Section \ref{sect:results}.
 Section \ref{sect:conclusion} concludes.
+In online Appendices we provide a discussion of expectation formation processes (\ref{adix:expectations}), a convergence proof of our estimator (\ref{adix:convergence}), NPR implementation details (\ref{adix:implementation}), extensions to the estimator, in particular to measurement error in expectations and to biased expectations (\ref{adix:bias}), Monte Carlo details (\ref{adix:mc_setup}) and Data and Supplementary results (\ref{adix:supp_results}).

-\section{Production function estimation using firms' expectations}
+\section{Production Function Estimation Using Firms' Expectations}

 Consider a general production function of the following form